What does a typical Grand Little Adventure shoot look like?

 It also depends on how you are feeling after the birth!
 Not everyone feels ready to be in front of the camera within the first few weeks.

-It is also worth noting that newborn shoots might have a slightly more "posed" feeling to it compared to other types of family shoots as babies aren’t mobile.
+It is also worth noting that newborn shoots might have a slightly more "posed" feeling to them compared to other types of family shoots as babies aren’t mobile.
 I will thus be giving a little bit more guidance and direction, making the best of the space and light.
-I will however always still be aiming towards photos that look and feel natural.
-I will certainly not be providing props or putting the babies into Anne Geddes style positions ;)
+I will still strive for photos that look and feel natural, and will not be providing props or putting the babies into Anne Geddes style positions ;)

 What should we wEAR for the shoot?